 - Territorial Authorities and Councils use the levels in standard NZS8510, when it comes to determining whether levels of methamphetamine residues in property are problematic to the point where some degree of clean up and decontamination is required.

 - To give legal effect to standard NZS8510, a Territorial Authority exercises powers under the Health Act.
-This allows the Territorial Authority to order cleansing of a contaminated property and place requisitions onto the Land Information Memorandum (LIM).
+This allows the Territorial Authority to order cleansing of a meth-contaminated property and place requisitions onto the Land Information Memorandum (LIM).
 Auckland Council has advised once contamination is recorded on the LIM, a reference is updated to state that cleansing has occurred, however the record is not removed.

 - If you wish to confirm standard NZS8510 applies to a specific property, we recommend you contact your local Council and seek advice from the Environmental Health Officer